Being an OU research student

 This depends on the timing of your application.
 We’ll always contact you to let you know if your application has been shortlisted and to confirm next steps.

 The research degrees awarded by the OU are internationally recognised as comparable to those awarded by all other UK universities.
-It is, however, your responsibility to ensure the qualification is fully recognised if you are in a context outside of the UK.
+However, it is your responsibility to ensure that the qualification is fully recognised if you are in a context outside of the UK.
+This is particularly important if you intend to study via distance learning as some countries only recognise research degrees with in-person engagement.

 Research degrees we offer